whphhg/vcash-expressjs/README.md

 ## Vcash node.js web UI
 This is a web UI for Vcash, a decentralized currency for the internet.
-The GUI communicates with vcashd using RPC and is available for Linux, OS X and Windows.
+The UI communicates with vcashd using RPC and is available for Linux, OS X and Windows.

 :hatching_chick: **Warning**: This is beta software.
 I take no responsibility if you break something.